 Paris may have its Eiffel Tower, but for the Marseillais, it can only be Notre Dame de la Garde.
 Dedicated to the Virgin Mary, it is actually not a Cathedral, but a Basilica.
 It is known as La Bonne Mere (the Good Mother) to its locals and is the highest natural point in Marseille (155m), overlooking the Old Port and beyond.

 Unlike the Eiffel Tower, however, visitors who are in Marseille only a short amount of time, often don’t visit the Basilica.
 And that is because it is not the easiest to get to.
 There are so many other things to do in Marseille and nearby Aix-en-Provence that choices have to be made.
-I’m here to tell you though, it is well worth the trip.
+As someone married to a Marseillais, I’m here to tell you it is well worth the trip.

 In 1214, a local priest was inspired to build a small chapel to the Virgin Mary on top of the hill known as La Garde which was already belonged to the Church of France.
 In the 15th century, French King François I (of Château de Fontainebleau fame) paid a visit to the city and decided that Marseille was poorly defended against neighboring Spain.